Wednesday, November 19, 2025

 פנים בפנים דבר יהוה עמכם בהר מתוך האש

-It's the only possuk in the entire Torah with that gematria value (1743)!
+It just so happens that this is the only possuk in the entire Torah with that gematria value of 1743!

 Thursday, July 3, 2025